 With the proper education and training, your staff can quickly become champions for an inclusive workplace that welcomes new team members and helps them integrate as members of the greater collective.

-Our newest assessment, the Inclusive Behaviors Inventory (IBI), assesses an individual’s awareness of his or her personal biases and level of inclusivity.
+Our assessment, the Inclusive Behaviors Inventory (IBI), assesses an individual’s awareness of his or her personal biases and level of inclusivity.
 The survey brings attention to unconscious beliefs and behaviors and provides valuable, tailored feedback on how individuals can strengthen important skills of openness and inclusivity.
 The survey acts as a valuable preparation measure that can help integrate new hires by providing helpful tools for working across boundaries while giving existing employees new insight.